 International rules

-In particular, the International Convention, Chapter V specifically states that that chapter shall apply to all ships at sea, and not just SOLAS ships as other chapters of the Convention specify.
+In particular, Chapter V of the International Convention specifically states that that chapter shall apply to all ships at sea, and not just SOLAS ships as other chapters of the Convention specify.

-Chapter V thus does not distinguish seafarers in any other way than based on the frequency of navigation and the risk that is present, regardless of the type of ship that sails.
+Thus, Chapter V does not distinguish between seafarers in any way other than what can be inferred based on navigation frequency, and the risk present therein, regardless of the type of ship that sails.

-Below you can see the national lighthouse in Iceland, the name of the lighthouse, light characteristics, distance, location and number.
-The lighthouses in the list below are the lighthouses that are monitored and maintained by the Road Administration.
+Below you can see the list of all of Iceland’s lighthouses: the name of the lighthouse, light characteristics, distance, location and number are all included.
+The lighthouses in the list below are the lighthouses that are monitored and maintained by the IRCA.

 Nafn | Ljóseinkenni | Sjónarlengd | Staður | Númer |